-- Refer to "Threading the upper thread" (page B-24) to thread the machine with the upper thread and thread the needle. - Follow steps 4 to 6 in "Installing the bobbin" (page B-21) for installing the bobbin to insert the bobbin into the bobbin case. - Pass the bobbin thread through the slot.
-Do not cut the thread with the cutter.
+- Refer to "Threading the upper thread" (page B-24) to thread the machine with the upper thread and thread the needle. - Follow steps 4 to 6 in "Installing the bobbin" (page B-21) for installing the bobbin to insert the bobbin into the bobbin case.

-While lightly holding the upper thread with your left hand, press (1) (Needle position button) twice to raise the needle.
+4 While lightly holding the upper thread with your left hand, press (1) (Needle position button) twice to raise the needle.